pietrobraione/tardis/README.md

 ## Dependencies

-TARDIS has a lot of dependencies.
+TARDIS has many dependencies.
 It must be built using a JDK version 8 - neither less, nor more.
 The Gradle wrapper `gradlew` included in the repository will take care to select the right version of Gradle.
 Gradle will automatically resolve and use the following compile-time-only dependencies:

 * [JavaCC](https://javacc.org) is used in the JBSE submodule for compiling the parser for the JBSE settings files.
 * [JUnit](http://junit.org) is used in the JBSE submodule for running the test suite that comes with JBSE (in future TARDIS might come with a test suite of its own).